 Low Bids Can Often Be a Trap

-One of the main reasons that people actively seek out multiple bids is because they want to save money, but trust us, this is one area where you don’t want to.
+One of the main reasons that people actively seek out multiple bids is because they want to save money and don’t spend all of their home renovation budget, but trust us, this is one area where you don’t want to.
 Home renovations are expensive, but that is because they require a lot of materials, a high level of expertise, and a lot of work too!

 Plenty of homeowners see comparing bids as a great way to get the lowest offer, but the lowest offer generally isn’t the one that you want to go with.
 In a lot of cases, these low bids are actually just sold that way to get you on board with working with the company.